 Current System

 OTTOPro is a calculation tool for construction industries.
 It also includes information of organization, customer, supplier, articles along with dimensions along with prices.
-Also there is a major module called Project where we will design a construction.

 Project will have many sub modules like Project meta data, LV Positions, Bulk or Batch processing and few additional cost.
 We can also send proposals to customers and send price enquiry to suppliers.